IgniteUI/indigo-design-docfx/en/components/column-chart.md

 <img class="responsive-img" src="../images/column_chart_demo.png" srcset="../images/column_chart_demo@2x.png 2x" />

-The Column Chart comprises of Title and Chart area, where you can choose from Idle or Hover states.
+The Column Chart comprises of `Title`, a `Legend` that is hidden by default, and `Chart Area` available in Idle and Hover states.

 ## Title